wp-staging/wp-staging/readme.txt

 4. Demo of a staging / backup site

 == Changelog ==

+= 2.9.15 =
+* New: Add sFTP support to upload backup files automatically via (s)FTP to a remote server or NAS system #1677
+* Enh: Cloning/Push stops if folder name contains backslash character (\) on Linux OS #1744
+* Enh: Don't copy or update wp-config.php if staging site is updated by using the UPDATE button #1747
+* Enh: Restoring a backup from a staging site that uses the meta tag noindex, causes the imported site to also not be indexed.
+In the worst case, this can result in a production site not being indexable after restoring a backup.
+This update ensures that the index meta value of the imported site is preserved when a backup is restored. #1777
+* Enh: If Jetpack plugin is active, use the special Jetpack Staging Mode by adding the constant JETPACK_STAGING_MODE to wp-config.php of the staging site #1780
+* Fix: On some servers, autoloader tries to load Composer\InstalledVersions although this doesn't exist.
+We fix this by only loading classes that exist #1801
+* Fix: Fatal error if php curl() module is missing and backup is uploaded to Google Drive or Amazon S3 #1769
+* Fix: Fatal error on cloning due to strict standard issue in DbRowsGeneratorTrait when user has E_STRICT or E_DEPRECATED constants active in PHP #1772
+* Fix: Fatal error on plugin activation if there is no write permission on the backup files.
+Happens only on updating from a very old version to latest one and the backup metadata update routine is fired #1776
+* Dev: Add automated test for scheduled backup plans #1764

 = 2.9.14 =
 * Fix: Certain default plugins like wps-hide are not excluded anymore during cloning #1742